Staten Island to the Oakwood Section

 04

-Home prices — and what your money actually buys
+Home prices: what your money actually buys

 Oakwood's median lands in the high–$700Ks to low–$800Ks, with homes moving in roughly a month when they're priced right.
 Here's how the tiers break down.
 Tap through them.